CachyOS/linux-cachyos/README.md

 /lib/ld-linux-x86-64.so.2 --help | grep "(supported, searched)"
 ```

-add following under the arch repos the "-v3" repos only if they are supported:
+add following over the arch repos the "-v3" repos only if they are supported:
 ```
 # cachyos repos
 ## Only add if your CPU does v3 architecture